 Travel Report: Copenhagen, Denmark.

-February 2005.
-There was a threatening atmosphere to the grey afternoon sky at Frederiksberg Gardens that afternoon, the ghostly linden trees seemingly protecting the palace like poised soldiers.
-“I hope you don’t feel like you wasted your time coming here,” said the girl and somehow her words seemed to fit perfectly.
+There was a threatening atmosphere to the grey afternoon sky at Frederiksberg Gardens that afternoon.
+The ghostly linden trees seemed to be protecting the palace like poised soldiers.
+“I hope you don’t feel like you wasted your time coming here,” said the girl.
+Somehow, her words fit the vibe perfectly.

-February 2005.
-The day before I left Copenhagen it snowed, so it was bitterly cold during our walk along Nyhavn waterfront.
-With very few people about, complimented by an eerie silence, the frozen canal and its framed townhouses looked like something out of a ghoulish painting.
-The girl and I didn’t speak much that night and instinctively I knew I would never see her again.
+The day before I left Copenhagen it snowed.
+Thus it was bitterly cold during our walk along Nyhavn waterfront.
+There was an eerie silence in the air, the frozen canal and its framed townhouses looking to me like players in a ghoulish painting.
+The girl and I didn’t speak much that night and, instinctively, I knew I would never see her again.

 For more on my adventures in the country, check out my other reports from around Denmark.

 I’ve been living, working and traveling all over the world since 2001.
 So why not check out my huge library of travel reports from over 30 countries.